kentprojects/scripts/build-a-vagrant/api/README.md

 $ vagrant up --provider parallels
 ```

-Once the box has finished booting, login to the box and install / configure whatever you'd like, then exit the box and
+Once the box has finished booting, login to the box and install / configure whatever you'd like, most likely by running [`provision.sh`](./provision.sh), then exit the box and
 `halt` it.

 Next, create `metadata.json` in this folder with the following contents: